flackner/.dotfiles/README.md

 # .dotfiles

-install fonts from https://www.nerdfonts.com/font-downloads (JetBrainsMono Nerd Font regular) (use libre word for preview)
+install fonts from https://www.nerdfonts.com/font-downloads (JetBrainsMono Nerd Font regular) installed fonts can be previewed in libre writer

+install with:
 ```
-use stow git
+sudo ./install
 ```